 At CITC, an assessment for a learning disability would include:

 A psychological assessment of overall cognitive ability and academic progress.

-- Administer diagnostic assessment tools to investigate further processing deficits (e.g., memory, language processing, visual/sensory/motor processing, executive functioning, etc.) that may underlie difficulties in learning new information, and/or retaining or retrieving previously learned information.
+Administration of diagnostic assessment tools to investigate for possible additional processing deficits (e.g., attention, memory, language processing, visual/sensory/motor processing, executive functioning).

-- Questionnaires/rating scales will also be given to parents, teachers, and the student (as appropriate) to assess for potential environmental, social-emotional and/or behavioural factors (e.g., anxiety/OCD, depression, ASD) that may be impacting their performance.
+Questionnaires/rating scales will be given to the person being assessed, as well as caregivers as appropriate (e.g., parents, teachers) to assess for potential environmental, social-emotional and/or behavioural factors (e.g., anxiety/OCD, depression, ASD) that may be impacting their performance.

-If you require more information about Learning Disability assessments or would like to book an initial consult please contact firstname.lastname@example.org or call/text 416-570-5050.
+If you require more information about learning disorder assessments or would like to book an initial consult please contact call/text 416-570-5050.